Once a contract is signed and sealed, it’s set in stone — or is it?

 5. Ensure compliance with the original contract and all relevant regulations

-To ensure your addendum is fit for purpose and binding, it must not go against the original terms or requirements of the contract itself.
+To make sure your addendum is fit for purpose and binding, it must not go against the original terms or requirements of the contract itself.

 It should also comply with all laws and regulations in your jurisdiction.